icon-project/xcall-multi/docs/adr/xcall.md

 ```
 ```
 internal function handleReply(RollbackData rollback, CSMessageRequest reply) {
-    // The reply must have been the target of this chain assert rollback.nid == reply.to.netId
     // The reply must be from the same chain as the response originated from assert rollback.netTo == reply.from.netId
     // The protocols need to same as the reply